-In reality, different fridge temperatures are suitable depending on the type of wine.
-However, the ideal temperature for wine coolers ranges from 50°F to 59°F if you intend to store your beverages for only a short period.
+Different fridge temperatures are suitable depending on the type of wine.
+The ideal temperature for wine coolers ranges from 50°F to 59°F if you intend to store your beverages for only a short period.

-Lastly, wine coolers are available in single-zone and dual-zone units nowadays, and it is also a factor worth considering.
+Wine coolers are available in single-zone and dual-zone units nowadays and it is also a factor worth considering.
 You might find a dual-zone wine cooler suitable if you enjoy red and white wines.
 In addition, it's your best option if you plan to store it for a long or short time.